Police records complicate Herschel Walker's recovery story

 About a year into his treatment, a former Dallas Cowboys cheerleader told Irving police in May 2002 that she believed Walker had been lurking outside her house.
 The woman said she had a “confrontation” with him roughly a year earlier, which led to Walker making threatening phone calls and “having her house watched,” according to a police report.
 The threats subsided, but after Walker spotted her outside a Four Seasons resort in Irving, she told police that he followed her as she drove home.
 The woman told police she was “very frightened” of Walker, but asked them not to contact him because it would “only make the problem worse.”
 She declined to comment for this story.

-Walker’s wife has said that she was a repeated target of his abuse.
+Walker’s ex-wife has said that she was a repeated target of his abuse.

 Now going by the name Cindy Grossman, she described violent outbursts in their divorce proceedings, telling of “physically abusive and threatening behavior.”
 When his book was released, she told ABC News that at one point during their marriage, her husband pointed a pistol at her head and said, “I’m going to blow your … brains out.”

-Note: This story was first published on Feb.
-10, 2022.
-It was updated on Feb.
-11, 2022, to make clear that U.S. Senate candidate Herschel Walker’s therapist, Jerry Mungadze, holds a doctorate of philosophy in counselor education.